 This is another important metric to determine the effectiveness of your email marketing campaign.
 An ideal email always has at least one Call-To-Action that determines how much interest have shown by the audience.

-The Call-to-Action generally promotes a service, feature, or product that business offers.
+The Call-to-Action generally promotes a service, feature, or product that the business offers.

 The click-through rate will always be equal to or less than the open rate because the user has to open your email in order to click any of the links.